On the convergence of the variational quantum eigensolver and quantum optimal control: Discussion

 However, for some parameterizations that satisfy local surjectivity, gradient descent may not converge at all.
 To demonstrate this issue, let \(U(\vec{\theta})\) be the \(\mathbb{SU}(d)\)-gate ansatz and consider for some very small radius \(R\) the parameterization \(U(\frac{2R}{\pi}\arctan(\vec{\theta}))\).
 While this parameterization satisfies all the conditions of the theorem, only unitaries that are sufficiently close to the identity can be reached.
 Consequently, if the global optimum lies outside this region, the gradient algorithm must escape to infinity.

 This problem is not only restricted to parameterized unitary transformations that cannot reach the global optimum but can also occurs when the parameterization is surjective.
 We start by explicitly illustrating this behavior on the simpler manifold \(\mathrm{U}(1)\), i.e. the unit circle, considering the parameterization $ U(\theta) = e^{i \left( \frac{5}{2} \arctan(\theta) + \frac{\pi}{4}\right)}$ (see Figure \ref{fig:escape_to_infinity} for visualization).
 The negative half of the real line is mapped such that it gets arbitrarily close to the point \(-1\), but never reaches it.
 The positive half however is wrapped around the circle up to the point \(-i\), so it reaches \(-1\) and overlaps with the part that is also reached by the negative half.
 This parameterization fulfills all the conditions of the main theorem.
-However, if one constructs a cost function such that \(1\) is the optimum and initializes the gradient descent at a sufficiently large positive value of \(\theta\), it will run off to positive infinity, instead of going around the circle to reach the global optimum.
+However, if one constructs a cost function such that \(1\) is the optimum (e.g. \(J(z) = \operatorname{Re}(z)\)) and initializes the gradient descent at a sufficiently large positive value of \(\theta\), it will run off to positive infinity, instead of going around the circle to reach the global optimum.

 More generally, this behavior may also occur with a composite ansatz.
 Consider the case where the surjective part \(W\) reaches a singular point.
 As the \(V\) part is locally surjective by construction, we can still move around the special unitary group in any direction.
 But we cannot guarantee that we will ever hit a point at which the Riemannian gradient regains support over the derivatives of \(W\), meaning that the parameters of \(W\) might never get updated again.
-If this does happen, the unitary effectively becomes constraint to a small region in

-the manifold around \(W(\vec{\theta})\) and the parameters of \(V\) must escape to infinity when the optimum lies outside that region.
+If this does happen, the unitary effectively becomes constraint to a small region in the manifold around \(W(\vec{\theta})\) and the parameters of \(V\) must escape to infinity when the optimum lies outside that region.